LHNCBC/skr_web_python_api/README.md

 # Description

-This Python-based API to the Indexing Initiative Scheduler facility was created to provide users with the ability to programmatically submit jobs to the Scheduler Batch and Interactive facilities instead of using the web-based interface.
+This Python-based API for the Indexing Initiative Scheduler facility was created to provide users with the ability to programmatically submit jobs to the Scheduler Batch and Interactive facilities instead of using the web-based interface.